ihhub/fheroes2/doc/INSTALL.md

 ### Gentoo

-Run following command: `emerge --ask media-libs/sdl2-mixer media-libs/sdl2-ttf`.
+Run the following command: `emerge --ask media-libs/sdl2-mixer media-libs/sdl2-ttf`.

 After all dependencies are installed, copy all files belonging to the original game to the fheroes2 installation directory if you have a legally purchased copy of the original game.
 Otherwise, you can download and install the demo version of the original game by running the `demo_unix.sh` script supplied in the ZIP archive.